theo-armour/pages/00-journal/2023-07-12-ai-thoughts-of-the-day.md

 There are so aspects of AI that seem to match previous advances, I can only suggest that the transformation will be as great as the internet and other great inventions.
 And AI will take just as long to be fully implemented as the predecessors.

+## What's next

+What is the next big thing?
+Who knows.
+We had no clue about the Intern and mobile phones.
+Something will come along after AI and it will be just as big.
+And just as beyond our imagination.

 ## AI is a tool

 Here are some  useful things